 Once the company is regularized, in order to register Artificial Manual Breathing Unit in Brazil, it will be necessary to submit tests to Anvisa that prove the safety and efficacy of the equipment, in order to ensure that it will perform its function within the expected period and without causing any type of damage to the patient.
 In addition, specific information about the product will be requested, such as: Composition material, form of sterilization, instruction manual and others.
 Learn more: Product registration.

 To register Artificial Manual Breathing Unit in Brazil, the company needs to be regularized with Anvisa.
 For this, it is necessary that the company establishes a physical location in Brazil following all the requirements imposed by Visa and Anvisa.

-Stone Okamont also offers the Holder option.
+Stone Okamont also offers the Holder Service option.
 With this option, your products can be marketed in Brazil without the need to establish a physical location.
 This process is done through the BRB Holder, requiring only the registration of products.
-Learn more: Holder services.

 Register Artificial Manual Breathing Unit in Brazil can be a very complicated task without a competent advice to assist in all processes.
 Stone Okamont has trained professionals in several areas of expertise to better serve you!
 Count on us to register Artificial Manual Breathing Unit in Brazil!